dmccoystephenson/rapidjson-redactor/README.md

-# testing rapidjson
+# Rapidjson Redactor
-Testing the utilization of rapidjson.
+This is a tool for redacting members of rapidjson documents.

-## goal
+## Goal
-I want to be able to find and remove members of the DOM at varying levels of depth.
+Be able to find and remove members of the DOM at varying levels of depth.

 ## relevant links
 - https://rapidjson.org/